duereg/too-wordy/README.md

 # Word Complexity

-npm module for checking for complex words and phrases
+npm module for checking for wordy or unnecessary passages in your writing

 ## Install